 Maureen Casey is the Chief Operating Officer for the Institute for Veterans and Military Families (IVMF) at Syracuse University.
 In this role, she is responsible for all aspects of the Institute’s daily operations, personnel, and financial activities.
-As a member of the leadership team, Casey works to guide and support the organization’s programs and services and research and evaluation activities as well as its relationships with public and private funders.
+As a member of the leadership team, Casey works to guide and support the organization’s programs and services and research and analytics activities as well as its relationships with public and private funders.

-Prior to joining JPMorgan Chase, Casey was a Senior Vice President with Giuliani Partners LLC and from 1997 to 2002, she was employed with the New York City Police Department (NYPD), initially as counsel to the First Deputy Commissioner and then as the NYPD’s Deputy Commissioner for Policy and Planning.
+Prior to joining JPMorgan Chase, Casey was a Senior Vice President with the global consulting firm Giuliani Partners LLC and from 1997 to 2002, she was employed with the New York City Police Department (NYPD), initially as counsel to the First Deputy Commissioner and then as the NYPD’s Deputy Commissioner for Policy and Planning.
 During her tenure, she was an integral part of the team leading the City’s response to the terrorist attacks of September 11, 2001.
 Prior to assuming a leadership role at the NYPD, Casey spent more than 12 years working in New York State’s criminal justice system, assuming positions with increasing responsibility and leadership including simultaneously serving as General Counsel to the New York State Division of Criminal Justice Services, and as Counsel to the Governor’s Director of Criminal Justice.

 Casey received her J.D. from SUNY Buffalo’s School of Law and a Bachelor of Science, Magna Cum Laude, from the State University of New York’s College at Brockport.
 She was admitted to practice law in 1989.